johnssimon007/fixes-for-issues/README.md

 # fixes-for-issues

-  1.fixes for improper output neutarlization <br/>
+  1.fix for improper output neutarlization <br/>
   2.fix for improper neutralization of html tags <br/>
-  3.url redirection to untrusted sites <br/>
+  3.fix for url redirection to untrusted sites <br/>